 NEW!
 The IICL Online Training Course for the IICL Container Examination was developed to assist individuals preparing to take the exam.
 The online training course consists of 3 modules having slides and movies addressing inspections, repairs including proper inspection practices and recommended repair criteria selection.
 The training modules are based on the latest guides for container inspection, repairs and technical bulletins.
 A test simulating the exam is built into the training module enabling students to evaluate their knowledge.

 The course is available as stand-alone item for $99 USD or as part of a bundle with the container inspector certification examination for $574 USD.
 The course can be completed in about three hours, however, it is recommended that students take the time to study the manuals after each session to reinforce the understanding over each of the areas covered.

 NOTE: The IICL Online Preparatory Course is NOT a substitute for the Container Inspector Certification Examination.
-All who wish to certify will still need to register and participate in the IICL Container Inspector Certification Examination.
+All who wish to obtain the IICL Container Inspector Certificate will still need to register and participate in the IICL Container Inspector Certification Examination.

 Links by Pearson to help ready candidates for the computer-based exam experience:

 All candidates who pass the exam receive an IICL certificate.
 The certification is valid for five years, after which, an inspector must pass the exam again to become re-certified.
 Certified inspectors are listed in the IICL Inspection Directory, which is updated annually.
 The Directory also includes companies that employ IICL-certified inspectors, and features professional advertisement listings by depot/repair and surveying companies.
 The Directory is distributed to major ship lines, leasing companies, and others on a worldwide basis.